-Fall is one of the finest times to visit Texas.
-As the weather cools, visiting the state's many attractions is much more comfortable.
-However, fall is also the best time to be outdoors in Texas.
-And, autumn offers some of the best fishing of the year in the Lone Star State.
+Fall is one of the finest times to visit the Lone Star State of Texas, the second-largest state in the United States.
+While the days are warm and sunny, the temperature cools off some, so visiting the state's many attractions is much more comfortable.
+But it's always a good idea to check the weather forecast before you go.
+The season is also the best time to be outdoors in Texas.
+If you like freshwater or saltwater fishing, make time to visit the area, which offers some of the most ideal fishing of the year in autumn.

 Although this schooling activity occurs in every Texas bay system, the most popular areas for fall flats fishing are Port O’Connor and Rockport on the mid-coast and Port Mansfield, Port Isabel, and South Padre Island along the lower Texas coast.

-As fall wears on, big, mature redfish–known as bull reds–will be commonplace in passes and beachfront waters from Port Arthur to Boca Chica Beach.
+As fall wears on, big, mature redfish known as bull reds are commonplace in passes and beachfront waters from Port Arthur to Boca Chica Beach.
 Fall is also the best time of year to tangle with a tarpon or snook along the lower Texas coast.

 Of course, all of the angling action won’t be on the coast.
 Lakes across Texas will also be seeing increased activity as the weather and water cools.
-All of Texas’ top bass lakes will be giving up good numbers of large fish as bass begin to move shallower during the fall.
+All of Texas’ top bass lakes will have numbers of large fish as bass begin to move shallower during the fall.

 Some of the top places to fish during the season are: